Coding4Toon/bounty-react-multimedia-app/WRITEUP.md

 2) New state implemented to track reset filters triggered by the user
 #### `const [showChartModalSpace, setShowChartModalSpace] = useState(false)`

-3) 5 buttons  added to trigger filters
+3) 5 buttons  added to trigger filters<br>
-For each button, when user selects or deselect filter, then filter is applied and files are displayed accordingly.
-For each button, when user selects or deselects one or more filters, then filters are applied simultaneously and files are displayed accordingly.
+For each button, when user selects or deselect filter, then filter is applied and files are displayed accordingly.<br> For each button, when user selects or deselects one or more filters, then filters are applied simultaneously and files are displayed accordingly.<br>
 For each button, when user selects or deselects favorite, then starred files are displayed accordingly if any files have been starred by user.
-For each button, when filter is activated, color of the button will change.
-Favorite button is disabled until one file is starred by user.
+For each button, when filter is activated, color of the button will change.<br> Favorite button is disabled until one file is starred by user.

 4) 1 button  added to trigger reset